ankidroid/Anki-Android/Development-Guide.md

   1. reupload the translations (option "t" and language "all").

 ## Code Coverage
-After running tests with `./gradlew jacocoTestReport` a report is generated on `%AnkiDroidRoot%/AnkiDroid/build/reports/jacoco/jacocoUnitTestReport/html/index.html`.
-Opening this file in your browser will let you find part of the code that were not covered - that is, that was not executed during the tests.
-This means that any bug in this part of the code would be undetected.

 In march 2021, only 36% of the code were covered.
-You can find such code using the report and add either unit test or on-device tests that run this part of the code; ensuring that any change in the code behavior is detected.
+That is that all of our test only runs 36% of the lines written.
+Erroneous change in the remaining 74% of lines would not be detected automatically and would impact user experience.
+One of the best way to improve long-term evolution of the code base would be to increase the coverage.
+You can go to https://codecov.io/gh/ankidroid/Anki-Android/tree/master/AnkiDroid/src/main/java/com/ichi2 and find functions and part of codes which are not yet tested, and write test for them.

 Not 100% of the code have to be covered.
-In particular, it is useless to cover part of the code that should be rewritten.
+In particular, it is useless to cover part of the code that should be rewritten, or ported to rust.
 Use your own judgement or discuss with maintainers if you have got a doubt.

+Coverage can also be generated on your computer.
+This is mostly useful if you want to check that you correctly covered the code you expected to cover.
+You can do it by running tests with `./gradlew jacocoTestReport`  and looking at the report on `%AnkiDroidRoot%/AnkiDroid/build/reports/jacoco/jacocoUnitTestReport/html/index.html` in your browser

 # Other development tools